MiguelMSandin/EarlyDiverEuk/scripts/7_diversity/README.md

 [2_globalPatterns.R](https://github.com/MiguelMSandin/EukEcoEvo/tree/main/scripts/7_diversity/2_globalPatterns.R):

-Summarising, we found that our 99% OTU of the 18S rDNA trees represent in average a maximum of 74.8 (±11.8) % and a minimum of 40.7 (±11.4) % of the *total* diversity.
+Summarising, we found that our 99% OTU of the 18S rDNA trees represent in average a maximum of 74.8 (±11.8) % and an average minimum of 40.7 (±11.4) % of the *total* diversity.
 Amoebozoa showed the highest maximum with an average of 88.4 (±1.48) % and Cryptista showed the lowest minimum fraction at 13.4 (±0.15) %:

 |clade|min|max|
 |---|---|---|